Bader-alq4/next-up-showcase/README.md

 - This repository is for **code showcase and review purposes only**.
   It is not configured for local execution or live deployment.

-- This repo is for **showcase purposes only** — sensitive integrations like Stripe and Resend are disabled by default.
+- This repo is for **showcase purposes only**.
+Sensitive integrations like Stripe and Resend are disabled by default.